No767/Kumiko/Community/contributing.md

       await ctx.respond("That item doesn't exist!
 Please try again")
    ```

+## API Keys

+Some of the API's that Rin uses requires an API key.
+Here's the list of all of the services that require one:

+- Twitter (requires bearer token)
+- Reddit
+- Hypixel
+- DeviantArt (Use the DA-Token-Refresher script in production for refreshing tokens)
+- Tenor
+- First FRC
+- Discord.bots.gg
+- Top.gg
+- GitHub
+- YouTube
+- Blue Alliance
+- Spotify (Requires refresher script as well)
+- Twitch

 ## Naming Conventions

 For Rin, the main naming convention is camelCasing.
 Python's naming convention is snake_casing, but I personally find it easier to use camelCasing.
 All classes for any cogs should be in PascalCase.
 And yes camelCase all variables.
 You'll get used to it...